shkimz/home-assistant.io/source/_dashboards/gauge.markdown

 type: card
 title:
 sidebar_label: Gauge
-description: "The gauge card is a basic card that allows visually seeing sensor data."
+description: "The gauge card is a basic card that allows  seeing sensor data."
 ---